thanpolas/kansas-express/README.md

 ### Consume Error Handling and Types of errors

-By default the consume middleware will generate these HTTP Codes on error:
+By default the Consume Middleware will generate these HTTP Codes on error:

 | Error Type | HTTP Code |
 |---|---|